by Wyn Hilty

 He’s become a were-Amish guy.

 The Amish are a conservative Christian sect found predominantly in North America; there is a large population of Amish in Pennsylvania.
-They are known for their plain, old-fashioned manner of dress—eschewing buttons, jewelry, and other adornments—and their rejection of much modern technology, including electricity and cars.
+They are known for their plain, old-fashioned manner of dress—eschewing jewelry and other adornments—and their rejection of much modern technology, including electricity and cars.

 It may be a little spirit-gummy when I first kiss you.